Author Archives: Jacobs+

 After a well-received state of the union address by the President, Omar brands the President’s call to fix the outdated immigration laws as “Fascist idea.”
 The President called her out for the hate she spews on this country, the Congresswoman calls him a “Fascist.”
 Omar believes that the 911 was perpetrated by Americans on fellow Americans: “some people did something,” were her words.
 How can you have the worst instincts about America, and still live in the same country?
 If Omar, strongly believes that this country is as bad as she believes, I am sure that Somalia will be pleased to have her back.
 She should leave, and do so immediately!
 America is not perfect, but there is no other country like it on the planet.

 The President’s remark is about ideology and patriotism not about race.
 I am as black as you can get, yet I don’t see America the way Omar does.
 Does racism exist?
 The answer is yes.
 But so do other human vices.
-The focus should not be on race, but a collective fight for equal plain field for all; and America is the leading country in creating equal plain field for all.
+The focus should not be on race, but a collective fight for equal playing field for all; and America is the leading country in creating equal plain field for all.
 We have not arrived as of yet, but significant progress has been made.
-The last I checked, we just had a black President.
+The last I checked; we just had a black President.
 I am tired and sick of this race rhetoric.

 A better part of my professional career has been on listening, analyzing other people’s speeches, reading people, and their patterns.
 Omar hates America!
 She has no business being a law maker.
 If Omar is the best that Minnesota can give to the congress, then they should probably consider not having representation in the Congress.